STEP-BY-STEP GUIDE

 This is the foundation phase.
 It's about gathering information, starting conversations, and making sure everyone is on the same page before any big decisions are made.

-- Assess the Situation: Can your parent safely navigate all areas of the home?
+- Assess the Situation: Can you or your parent safely navigate all areas of the home?
 Are there unused rooms?
 Is maintenance falling behind?
 Are there safety hazards?
 Be honest about what you're seeing.

 - Start the Conversation: Use the 40-70 Rule: if you're around 40 and your parents are around 70, it's time to start talking.
 Keep it gradual, collaborative, and focused on their preferences — not your agenda.
 See our 'For Adult Children' section for detailed guidance.